Infinity (comic book): Infinity: Heist

-Since the death of Mandarin, Blizzard II was seen robbing banks with Whirlwind.
-While the Avengers were away from Earth fighting the Builders, Spymaster approached Blizzard II and Whirlwind who offered them to join up with him, Constrictor, Firebrand IV, Titanium Man, Unicorn I, and Whiplash IV in a plot to attack the almost-defenseless Stark Tower.
+Since the death of Mandarin, Blizzard was seen robbing banks with Whirlwind.
+While the Avengers were away from Earth fighting the Builders, Spymaster approached Blizzard and Whirlwind who offered them to join up with him, Constrictor, Firebrand, Titanium Man, Unicorn, and Whiplash in a plot to attack the almost-defenseless Stark Tower.
 During the briefing, Blizzard suddenly collapses.
 When Blizzard regains consciousness, he discovers that his skin has turned white and he can generate ice on his own.
 Blizzard had been exposed to the Terrigen Mists unleashed upon the face of the entire Earth by Black Bolt.
 Being secretly an Inhuman descendant, Blizzard suffered Terrigenesis which causes the manifestation of his latent powers.
 Blizzard thought that this was his opportunity to "be part of something bigger" and decided to leave Spymaster's team.
 However, he and Whirlwind where brutally attacked by Spymaster and Titanium Man when they tried to leave.

 Blizzard and Whirlwind were forced into taking part of the assault to Stark Tower.
 After Spymaster used teleporter discs to teleport some Iron Man Armors to the buyers, he escaped and left Blizzard and the rest of his accomplices to be discovered by the heroes which were using the tower as a base.
 They managed to defeat the heroes, and they were offered to be taken to Spymaster by Titanium Man.
 When they arrived to a spaceship where Spymaster was, they were ambushed by him and Titanium Man who revealed himself as Captain Atlas of the Kree (who were the masterminds behind the heist).
 They managed to escape custody and started fighting Spymaster, Titanium Man and the army of Iron Men (which were controlled by the first).
 The actual Iron Man arrived to the spaceship after having tracked down the armors and helped Blizzard and his allies defeat the enemies.
 During the fight, Blizzard used the powers he discovered of being like a human battery to overcharge the armors and deactivate them, but he fainted and fell off the spaceship's cargo door.
 A suit Iron Man was controlling rescued him.
 But in order to let his friends escape, Blizzard froze himself and the suit.
 Blizzard was taken to S.H.I.E.L.D. custody and was left under the simulation he had been delivered to the Inhumans in order to prove himself as the changed man Gill thought he was....until S.H.I.E.L.D. could know what to do with him.